-Property owners occasionally donate buildings and other standing structures to Delaware Fire Companies for the purpose of conducting live firefighting training for their company’s members.
+Burning structures in order to dispose of them is strictly prohibited.
+However, property owners sometimes donate buildings and other standing structures to Delaware Fire Companies for the purpose of conducting live firefighting training for their company’s members.
 These training exercises help firefighters develop competency and proficiency in battling blazes and learn structural rescue skills.

-- If any asbestos-containing material is present, it must be removed prior to obtaining approvals from DNREC’s Division of Air Quality by the fire company conducting the training exercise.
-Removal of the asbestos-containing material must be done by a Delaware licensed Asbestos Contractor (NOTE: The homeowner exemption for removal of asbestos-containing material from a residence does not apply to structures designated for demolition by fire.)
+- If any asbestos-containing material is present, the property owner must ensure it is removed prior to obtaining approvals from DNREC’s Division of Air Quality.
+Removal of the asbestos-containing material must be done by a Delaware licensed asbestos contractor (NOTE: The homeowner exemption for removal of asbestos-containing material from a residence by the homeowner does not apply to structures designated for demolition via firefighting instruction.)

-- Once ALL asbestos-containing material has been removed, the property owner shall have a second inspect by a Delaware licensed professional service firm.
-This final report will be certified by the asbestos inspector stating ALL asbestos-containing material identified in the earlier inspection has been removed by a Delaware-licensed Asbestos Contractor.
+- Once the Delaware licensed asbestos contractor has completed their work, the property shall be re-inspected by a Delaware licensed professional service firm in order to confirm that ALL asbestos-containing material has been removed.
+The final report will be certified by the asbestos inspector stating ALL asbestos-containing material identified in the earlier inspection has been removed.

-- The property owner for the building to be demolished by burning will provide copies of the final asbestos inspection report to the Delaware fire company.
+- The property owner of the building to be demolished via firefighting instruction must provide copies of the final asbestos inspection report and Notification of Demolition or Renovation to the Delaware fire company.

-- The Delaware fire company will submit the completed Demolition via Firefighting Instruction to DNREC’s Division of Air Quality no less than 10-working days prior to the scheduled demolition/training exercise:
+- The Delaware fire company would then submit the completed Application for Demolition via Firefighting Instruction to DNREC’s Division of Air Quality.

 DNREC Division of Air Quality